 All images are the property of Stephanie unless otherwise stated.
 Read: please do not steal my images.
 It's uncool and totally not fierce.
 Thanks :D

-Art history doctoral student living and working in New York City.
+Just a girl trying to find my happy.
+After living in NYC for a year pursuing a PhD, I had to follow my heart (hello cliche) and move back to Cleveland, Ohio to be near my fiance and family.
+Now I'm job searching, relishing my time with friends and loved ones, and raising a male Ragdoll kitten, Remy.
 Aspiring museum professional.
 Extremely high-strung.
 I love kitties.
 I love to travel.
 I love to do my nails and then show them to you.
 I, above all, love coffee.
 I am the perfect storm of caffeine and genetics.